 Installing the Genesis Design Palette Pro plugin is very easy.
-It’s just like installing any other plugin into your WordPress website.
+It’s just like installing any other plugin on your WordPress website.

 Once installed and activated, to access the plugin settings you simply go to Genesis > Design Palette Pro.
-See image below.
+See the image below.

 You can see the available tabs in the main dashboard from the above screenshot.

 Here you have options to style and customize all of the major areas of your Genesis child theme.